Physical health care

 At our dental clinics downtown and in West Baltimore, the only dental operatories in Maryland exclusively for people experiencing homelessness, our dentists, dental hygienists and dental assistants provide preventive care to children and adults engaged in health care services at Health Care for the Homeless—and restorative care, including dentures and bridges, to adult clients.

 Mental health care starts with one-on-one therapy with our therapists.
 If an individual is interested in psychiatric medication or a therapist believes psychiatric medication would be helpful in treating that individual's symptoms, the therapist makes a referral to one of our psychiatrists for assessment and treatment.

 BEHAVIORAL health and addictions services

-Through individual and group therapy, our behavioral health therapists and addictions counselors work with clients to manage and improve symptoms, heal the traumas of homelessness, treat substance use disorders and provide ongoing support groups for those who have attained sobriety.
+Through individual and group therapy, our therapists and addictions counselors work with clients to manage and improve symptoms, heal the traumas of homelessness, treat substance use disorders and provide ongoing support groups for those who have attained sobriety.

 No Such Thing as Crazy

 Let’s just be clear: The word “crazy” doesn't exist in our vocabulary here at Health Care for the Homeless.

 As believers in and providers of whole-person care, we know our mental health is just as important to our overall wellbeing as our physical health.